 The following financial institutions have ATM’s on campus: 1st Source Bank, Bank of America, JPMorgan Chase and ND Federal Credit Union.
-Check out our Campus ATM Map or go to ND Mobile App: m.nd.edu for campus locations.
+Check out our ND Mobile App: m.nd.edu for campus ATM locations.

 The University does not endorse a preferred financial institution and encourages students to select the institution that best meets their personal banking needs.
 For those employed at Notre Dame, payroll is disbursed by direct deposit to an account at any financial institution within the United States.
 Students can maintain accounts at their hometown bank and access balances and deposit or withdrawal funds through devices and services supported by that financial institution, which can be a website, mobile app, or ATM/debit cards.
 See "Campus Banking" and "Campus ATM's" above for on-campus banking options.

-- Ask your bank to waive or reimburse ATM fees when you use a maching other than theirs
+- Ask your bank to waive or reimburse ATM fees when you use a machine other than theirs

 - Take a few minutes to outline how to manage your money and think about your banking preferences such as location of ATMs, access to a personal banker, and what technology you are comfortable using, so you can make an informed decision on selecting the right bank for you